Journalist and story teller that has seen many different things, differently

-Publishers repeatedly assign me to write obituaries, profiles, human interest pieces or set me loose on "bulldog" assignments i.e., investigations, impersonations, covert interviews and records collection.
+Publishers repeatedly assign me to write obituaries, profiles and human interest pieces or set me loose on "bulldog" assignments i.e., investigations, impersonations, covert interviews and records collection.
 Both kinds of assignments are an invasion of personal space that require patience and maturity to investigate and detail with respect and objectivity.
-The details are going to be as different as people are, but everyone has a space within them that cannot be entered without coercion and so, can relate; to the intrusion and the story.
+The details of any story are going to be as different as people are, but these kinds of stories all require an intrusion of someones personal space.
+They are the stories that readers, myself included, can relate to and repeatedly enjoy.

-I believe in showing face, whether it's attending a meeting after publishing a damning story on those in attendance or the face-to-face interview, as body language and detail are the key to a successful profile; like the butcher who wielded a 12-inch stick of pepperoni like a conductor's wand during an interview or the eerie quiet made by hundreds of wildland firefighters getting chow at a camp beneath smoke filled skies.
+I believe in showing face, whether it's attending a meeting after publishing a damning article or the face-to-face interview, as body language and detail are the key to a successful profile; like the butcher who wielded a 12-inch stick of pepperoni like a conductor's wand during an interview or the eerie quiet made by hundreds of wildland firefighters getting chow at a camp beneath smoke filled skies.
 I can “call it like I see it,” go gonzo, tastefully sensationalize, highlight the absurd, make jokes, transcribe or write it straight.
 I have earned the trust of publishers to be autonomous with content and angles.

 My career as a journalist has paralleled the rise of the Internet, and I have learned to operate analog and digital tools; from cold-calling and chasing ambulances, to teasing stories on social media, computer hacking and fake news.

-As a researcher for Project Censored at Sonoma State University, I learned how to follow a paper trail and witnessed the direct influence of advertisers on editorial content.
-Project Censored is an annual publication that details and ranks major news stories that have been buried and attempts to expose the subjects further.
-Churning out books and curious minds since 1976, Project Censored was once considered the Pulitzer Prize of alternative media.
+As a researcher for Project Censored at Sonoma State University, I learned how to follow a paper trail and witnessed the direct influence of advertising dollars on editorial content.
+Project Censored is an annual publication that details and ranks major news stories that have been buried and then exposes the subjects further.
+Churning out books and curious minds since 1976, Project Censored was once considered the Pulitzer Prize for alternative media.